Humblemonk/DiceMaiden/README.md

 `!roll help` : Displays basic usage instructions.

+`!roll donate` : Get donation information to help support the bot!

 These commands can be combined.
 For example:

 `!roll 10d6 e6 k8 +4` : Roll ten six-sided dice , explode on sixes and keep eight of the highest rolls and add four.